 I drew this composition from life, capturing a worm’s eye view.
 Utilizing the element of color helped to emphasize the light bulb as the focal point of the drawing.

 This was my first of many self-portraits.
 I wanted to focus on the conflicting desires I have to either grapple with the “big questions” about life and spirituality, or just go through life without really reflecting on its depth at all.

 The desire to contemplate life is shown through the hand that is pulling the eye to stay open or awake, and the desire to not think at all is represented by the hand keeping my other eye closed or asleep.

 WHERE HAVE YOU BEEN?

 This piece uses several symbols that ultimately have come to be motifs that I incorporate into my artwork.
 The hands are escaping the turbulent sea waters through the window, while the night sky signifies contemplation.
-The presence of the moon and stars represent God and the communion of saints watching over me.
+The presence of the moon and stars represent a divine presence presiding over the scene.

 WIND OFF A COLD SEA

 Often times I convey ideas with my artwork.
 Here, I challenged myself to convey a feeling instead.